awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetQuerying.md

 ## Specifying Optional Parameters<a name="LowLevelDotNetQueryingOptions"></a>

 The `Query` method supports several optional parameters\.
 For example, you can optionally narrow the query result in the preceding query to return replies in the past two weeks by specifying a condition\.
-The condition is called a sort key condition, because Amazon DynamoDB evaluates the query condition that you specify against the sort key of the primary key\.
+The condition is called a *sort key condition*, because DynamoDB evaluates the query condition that you specify against the sort key of the primary key\.
 You can specify other optional parameters to retrieve only a specific list of attributes from items in the query result\.
 For more information, see [Query](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html)\.

-The following C\# code snippet retrieves forum thread replies posted in the past 15 days\.
-The snippet specifies the following optional parameters:
+The following C\# code example retrieves forum thread replies posted in the past 15 days\.
+The example specifies the following optional parameters:
 + A `KeyConditionExpression` to retrieve only the replies in the past 15 days\.
 + A `ProjectionExpression` parameter to specify a list of attributes to retrieve for items in the query result\.
 + A `ConsistentRead` parameter to perform a strongly consistent read\.